bitcart/bitcart-docs/deployment/docker/README.md

 There are different environment variables available in order to customize the deployment

 {% hint style="info" %}
-In order for Bitcart to work, if you use `BITCART_HOST`, you should create a DNS A record from your domain registar, pointing to your current server
+In order for Bitcart to work, if you use `BITCART_HOST`, you should create a DNS A (and/or AAAA if you have [IPv6 support](ipv6-support.md) enabled) record from your domain registar, pointing to your current server
 {% endhint %}

 Environment variables are set like so: